Helpline: 01488 648998

 29.4 The Tattersalls RoR Ridden Veteran Championship.

 The highest placed Veteran mare or gelding of 15 years and over will qualify to enter the relevant Championship.
-They will receive a £20 voucher from the RoR office.
+They will receive an RoR branded prize from the RoR office.
 Those horses qualifying at shows before the current year ‘cut off date’ will qualify for the Championship in the same year, and those qualifying after the ‘cut off date’ will qualify for the following years Championship.

 The veteran qualification can be gained from the following series;